s-manguy/s-manguy/README.md

 I am a **UXdesigner** and a **Webdeveloper**.

 ### 🌱 What am I doing now ?
-I’m currently learning PHP and working on projects to get a professional level.
+I’m currently working on my portfolio website and blog.
 I 'm close to be ready to look for a new job as a web developer.

 ### 👀 What am I interested in?